 'Influencing Human Behavior' - 80/20 Summary

-Mental Models: Attentional bias, Curiosity Instinct, Incentives, Momentum, Narrative Instinct, Natural Selection, Noveility Bias, Second Order Thinking, Status Quo Bias, Vividness Bias
+Mental Models: Attentional bias, Curiosity Instinct, Incentives, Momentum, Narrative Instinct, Evolution: Natural Selection, Noveility Bias, Randomness, Second-Order Thinking, Status Quo Bias, Vividness Bias

 “You’ve got to have models in your head.
 And you’ve got to array your experience ‑ both vicarious and direct ‑ on this latticework of models.” -Charlie Munger

 11 Mental Models from the book:

 1. Attentional bias

 "What we attend to controls our behavior.
 What we can get others to attend to controls their behavior".
 If (for the most part) you pay attention to the stock market, you are probably a finance analyst.